jackscodemonkey/hadoop_ranger_audit/README.rst

 Compatibility
 -------------

-These admin scripts are written in Python 2.7 to conform with the current release of Greenplum 5.5
+hadoop_ranger_audit is written and tested in Python 3.6.

 Licence
 -------